Read on to find out if your HR department is ready to become a lean, mean, automated machine.

 If that fact has you hitting the panic button because your HR department is lagging behind, take a deep breath.
 This transformation can’t happen overnight and it also involves checking some important boxes first.
 Diving into a big HR digital transformation initiative without being properly prepared is a surefire way for that initiative to hit major roadblocks, or fail entirely.

-We’ll explain what an HR digital transformation is and list some steps every small business should take to prepare for it.
-Then we’ll turn it over to you with a short quiz to find out if you’re ready to take the digital transformation plunge.
+We’ll explain what an HR digital transformation is and share some steps every small business should take to prepare for it.

 What is an HR digital transformation?